-Becoming a Marine has been a noble tradition among patriots since the American Revolution, and leads to great personal pride and respect.
-Along with the great respect earned by members of the United States Marine Corps, comes great rewards.
-But these rewards are not given easily they must be earned.
-The fact is that making it as a Marine takes hard work, sacrifice, focus and determination.
+Becoming a Marine has been a noble tradition among patriots since the American Revolution, and it leads to great personal pride and respect.
+Along with the great respect earned by members of the United States Marine Corps comes great rewards.
+But these rewards are not given easily; they must be earned.
+Making it as a Marine takes hard work, sacrifice, focus and determination.

 The first test all Marine recruits must face is recruit training.
-You can expect recruit training to be the most physically and mentally challenging experience your life.
-Marine recruits train hard, and learn constantly.
+You can expect recruit training to be the most physically and mentally challenging experience of your life.
+Marine recruits train hard and learn constantly.
 For that reason, you must prepare before you actually go to basic training.

 Here are some tips to help you be ready for basic training and the rewarding career that follows: